tuanphung/SmartTableView/README.md

     func configureCell(model: ModelType)
 }
 ```
-LazyTableView require some implementations in your cell, so your cell must implement this protocol.<br />
+LazyTableView requires some implementations in your cell, so your cell must implement this protocol.<br />
-* Don't need implement all, some methods already have default implementation.
+* Don't need to implement all, some methods already have default implementation.
 * No type casts required.
 ModelType is based on your definition.

 Sample Project